 These Korean-inspired Zucchini Scallion Pancakes are a simple tasty treat!
 No-fuss preparation and ready to serve in minutes.
 Packed with zucchini and scallions, held together with rice flour and eggs, heavy on the veggies.
 Seasoned with gochujang pepper chili paste and a touch of rice wine, they are filled with savory flavor.

-Scallion Pancakes with Zucchini
+Scallion Pancakes REcipe

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 4.8 from 4 reviews